Insect cognition: Insect foraging cognition

 Insects inhabit many diverse and complex environments within which they must find food.
 Cognition shapes how an insect comes to find its food.
 The particular cognitive abilities used by insects in finding food has been the focus of much scientific inquiry.
 The social insects are often study subjects and much has been discovered about the intelligence of insects by investigating the abilities of bee species.
 Fruit flies are also common study subjects.

 Learning and memory

 Learning biases

-Through learning, insects can increase their foraging efficiency, decreasing the time spent searching for food which allows for more time and energy to invest in other fitness related activities, such as searching for mates.
-Depending on the ecology of the insect certain cues may be used to learn to quickly identify food sources.
-Over evolutionary time insects may develop evolved learning biases that reflect the food source they feed on.
+Through learning, insects can increase their foraging efficiency, decreasing the time spent searching for food which allows for more time and energy to be invested in other fitness related activities, such as searching for mates or hosts.
+Depending on the ecology of the insect, certain cues may be used to learn in identifying food sources more quickly.
+Over evolutionary time, insects may develop evolved learning biases that reflect the food source they feed on.

 Biases in learning allow insects to quickly associate relevant features of the environment that are related to food.
-For example, bees have an unlearned preference for radiating and symmetric patterns — features of natural flowers bees forage on.
+For example, bees have an unlearned preference for radiating and symmetric patterns — common features of natural flowers bees forage on.
 Bees that have no foraging experience tend to have an unlearned preference for the colours that an experienced forager would learn faster.
 These colours tend to be those of highly rewarding flowers in that particular environment.